naveen-pulivarti/Redbus-Project/README.md

 - 	Store the data in the MySQL database.

    Option 2: Use the Provided CSV File**
--  Download the CSV file `scraped_bus_data.csv` from the project directory.
+-  Download the CSV file `prescraped_bus_data.csv` from the project directory.
 -  Import the CSV file into your MySQL database.

 5. Run the Streamlit Application: